 Giving your goalkeeper license to push up the pitch and actively dictate the course of build-up play is a major risk which can only be mitigated by the individual quality of the man wearing the gloves.
-Neuer displayed his excellence in this role at the last World Cup when Germany edged past Algeria 2-1 in extra time.
+Neuer displayed his excellence in this role at the 2014 FIFA World Cup when Germany edged past Algeria 2-1 in extra time.
 Most of his teammates were pushed up looking to break the north African side’s chain lock, and Neuer often found himself cutting off long through balls well outside his box with tackles and headers one would normally expect from Mats Hummels or Jerome Boateng.

 2) Show stopper shot stopper

 His taste for daredevil antics up the pitch is only one of the many factors that make Neuer special.
 After years of sitting behind the lines, he has developed a keen tactical eye and a cunning strategic mindset.
 Just like the Roman generals of old, Neuer uses his privileged position on the field to instruct his legions with commanding authority and, if he fancies his chances, actively participate in the offensive.
 Where most goalkeepers are happy stopping shots and laying the ball off for someone else to initiate a push forward, Neuer takes matters into his own hands, which often catches the opposition off guard.